csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

   failure_threshold: 30
 ```

-The `request_settings` depends a bit on your instance type/size and might require some manual tuning to get the model run properly and efficiently.
-Since vLLM does not support separate probes for readiness and liveness, we'll need to make sure that the model has fully loaded before the fire the first probes.
+Since vLLM does not support separate probes for readiness and liveness, we'll need to make sure that the model has fully loaded before the fire the first probe.
 This is why we increased `readiness_probe.initial_delay` to 120s.
 For larger models, we should also follow [vLLM's documentation](https://docs.vllm.ai/en/v0.6.1/serving/distributed_serving.html) for using tensor parallel inference (model on single node but spanning multiple GPUs) by adding `--tensor-parallel-size <NUM_OF_GPUs>` to `VLLM_ARGS`.
 Since we're using a single A100 GPU in our example (`Standard_NC24ads_A100_v4`), this is not required though.

+The `request_settings` depend a bit on our instance type/size and might require some manual tuning to get the model run properly and efficiently.
+Goal is to find a good tradeoff between concurrency (`max_concurrent_requests_per_instance`) and queue time in order to avoid either hitting `request_timeout_ms` from the endpoint side, or any HTTP-timeouts on the client side.
+Both these scenarios result in `HTTP 429`, and the client would need to implement exponential backoff (e.g. via `tenacity` library).

 Lastly, we can deploy the model: